haramoz/typescript_on_the_rocks/README.md

 # typescript_on_the_rocks
 I am diving into Typescript, as it is often needed with react JS.
 I will do a Udemy certification of 15 Hours and make some cool project, instead of watching youtube or netflix.

+## Goals
+- I am finishing a udemy course on Typescript by February 15th

 ## I want to build a demo project with react and typescript
 ### References
 Node js and React with Docker